Skip to content

 Bathroom renovations offer some of the best returns available for rental property improvements—but only when you focus on what actually moves the needle.

 Update fixtures.
 Improve lighting.
 Choose durable materials in neutral styles.
 Create clean, functional spaces that photograph well and keep tenants happy day after day.
+And make sure your residential mortgage financing is structured to support value-add projects from the start.

 Skip the luxury features that impress you but don’t increase rent.
 Match quality to your rental market.
 Control costs like your returns depend on it—because they do.

 That’s how bathroom renovations become profit centres instead of money pits.
+Ready to finance your next value-add project?
+Explore flip financing options.

 Disclaimer: LendCity Mortgages is a licensed mortgage brokerage, and our team includes experienced real estate investors.
 While we are qualified to provide mortgage-related guidance, the broader financial, tax, and legal information in this article is provided for educational purposes only and does not constitute financial planning, tax, or legal advice.
 For matters outside mortgage financing, we recommend consulting a Chartered Professional Accountant (CPA), licensed financial planner, or qualified legal advisor.